Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 I always go with post-name as the structure.

-Setup an email address for your website (5 minutes)
+Setup a professional email address for your website (5 minutes)

 Why do you want to do this?
 Because you want to have a professional email for your website.
 Nothing says “I have no idea what I’m doing” like ThanitaBunny46@aol.com

 Want to email me personally?
 I use an @edgeofdavid.com email account powered by Google Apps.
-Google apps is not free, but you can still setup an email account through CPanel in your Host Gator account and you can even forward that email to your current email account like Gmail.
+Google apps is not free, but you can still setup an email account through CPanel in SiteGround:

 Create an email account: